 President – Éva Zita Zahradnyik

 Eva was born and raised in Hungary and worked as a RN at a NICU and was a member and Head Nurse of an Infant Transport Team.
 She moved to Canada in September 2007 as a live-in nanny.
 Since then she has had the opportunity to work in various positions and recently started working at a pharmacy as a pharmacy assistant.
 Eva is a substitute teacher with SD59 since November 2019.
-Through her participation in our language classes she has become an active volunteer, and most recently Eva became the secretary of DCLS in May 2015.
+Through her participation in our language classes she has become an active volunteer.
 Dancing has always made her happy.
 She did Hungarian folk dances in Hungary and started to discover the Middle Eastern dances (aka belly dance) in Dawson Creek shortly after her arrival, and about a year ago began taking Zumba classes.